 After much research on these cell division errors, researchers know that:2

-- In more than 90% of cases, the extra copy of chromosome 21 comes from the mother in the egg.
+- In the majority of cases, the extra copy of chromosome 21 comes from the mother in the egg.

-- In about 4% of the cases, the father provides the extra copy of chromosome 21 through the sperm.
+- In a small percentage (less than 5%) of cases, the extra copy of chromosome 21 comes from the father through the sperm.